Risk Exposure Analysis: IIBF TIRM Ch 5 Free PDF 2026

 👨💼 3.
 Role of Senior Management & Board

-Risk responsibility starts at the top:
+Risk responsibility starts at the top of the organisational hierarchy:

-• Board of Directors defines risk appetite
+• Board of Directors defines the overall risk appetite

 • Senior Management sets, monitors, and enforces policy